-- Special Revenue Funds Food Service and Student Body funds should be classified within the Special Revenue Funds.
-Food Services should not be classified as an Enterprise Fund.
-Student Body Funds should not be classified as Trust or Agency Funds. - Enterprise Funds In general, the use of Enterprise Funds is discouraged.
+- 200 Special Revenue Funds Food Service and Student Body funds should be classified within the 200 Special Revenue Funds.
+Food Services should not be classified as a 500 Enterprise Fund.
+Student Body funds should not be classified as 700 Trust or Agency Funds. - 500 Enterprise Funds In general, the use of 500 Enterprise Funds is discouraged.